 - Consider freezing or locking your credit reports.
 A lock and a security freeze have the same impact on your credit reports, but they aren’t the same thing.
 Both generally restrict certain access to your credit reports.
 Unless you temporarily lift or permanently remove a security freeze, or unlock your credit reports, they can’t be accessed to open new accounts - with certain exceptions.
 Find out more information about security freezes and credit report locks.

-- Submit an identity theft affidavit with the Federal Trade Commission online at www.identitytheft.gov.
+- Submit an identity theft report with the Federal Trade Commission online at www.identitytheft.gov.
 By reporting your theft online, you can receive an identity theft report and a recovery plan.
 If you create an account on the website, you can update your plan, track progress and receive form letters to send to creditors.

 - File a police report with your local law enforcement agency.
 A police report provides you with a document saying you’ve been a victim, which can be helpful – when requesting a 7-year extended fraud alert, for instance.
+This type of fraud alert requires a police or FTC Identity Theft Report.

 - Report certain types of identity theft to specific agencies.
 For instance, you can contact your health insurance company’s fraud department or the Medicaid fraud office to report medical identity theft, when someone gets medical care or medications in your name, or report tax identity theft to the Internal Revenue Service and your state’s department of taxation or revenue.
 You might also consider notifying your state Attorney General or consumer protection department, as they may have resources to assist you.